microsoft/fluentui/README.md

 All files on the Office UI Fabric React GitHub repository are subject to the MIT license.
 Please read the License file at the root of the project.

-Usage of the fonts referenced in Office UI Fabric files is subject to the [license](https://static2.sharepointonline.com/files/fabric/assets/license.txt).
+Usage of the fonts and icons referenced in Office UI Fabric is subject to the terms of the [assets license agreement](http://aka.ms/fabric-assets-license).

 ## Changelog